 For financial assets carried at amortized cost, the amount of the impairment loss recognized is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the financial asset's original effective interest rate.
 The carrying amount of the financial asset is reduced by the impairment loss directly for all financial assets with the exception of trade receivables, where the carrying amount is reduced through the use of an allowance account.
 When a trade receivable, including past-due receivable, is considered uncollectible, it is written off against the allowance account.
 Subsequent recoveries of amounts previously written off are credited against the allowance account.
 Changes in the carrying amount of the allowance account are recognized in profit or loss.
-With the exception of available-for-sale financial assets (equity instruments), if, in a subsequent period, the amount of the impairment loss decreases and the decrease can be related objectively to an event occurring after the impairment was recognized, the previously recognized impairment loss is reversed through profit or loss to the extent that the carrying amount of the investment at the date the impairment is reversed does not exceed the amount the amortized cost would have been had the impairment
+With the exception of available-for-sale financial assets (equity instruments), if, in a subsequent period, the amount of the impairment loss decreases and the decrease can be related objectively to an event occurring after the impairment was recognized, the previously recognized impairment loss is reversed through profit or loss to the extent that the carrying amount of the investment after the impairment is reversed does not exceed the amount the amortized cost would have been had the impairment not

 In respect of available-for-sale financial assets (equity instruments), impairment losses previously recognized in profit or loss are not reversed through profit or loss.
-Any increase in fair value subsequent to an impairment loss is recognized in other comprehensive income.
+Any increase in fair value subsequent to impairment is recognized in other comprehensive income.

-(2) Basis and Method of Evaluation of Inventories
+(2) Basis and method of evaluation of inventories

 Inventories are valued at the lower of cost and net realizable value.
 Net realizable value represents the estimated selling price for the inventories in the ordinary course of business, less all estimated costs of completion and costs necessary to make the sale.
-Costs, including purchase costs, process costs, storage costs and all other costs incurred in bringing the inventories to present location and condition, are assigned to inventories mainly by the weighted-average method.
-The production costs include an appropriate portion of fixed and variable overhead expenses.
+Costs, including purchase costs, process costs, storage costs and all other costs incurred in bringing the inventories to present location and condition, are assigned to inventories mainly by the average method.
+The production costs include an appropriate portion of fixed and variable overhead expenses

-(3) Basis and Method of Evaluation of Property, Plant and Equipment and Intangible Assets (Excluding Goodwill) and Method of Depreciation and Amortization
+(3) Basis and method of evaluation of property, plant and equipment and intangible assets (excluding goodwill) and method of depreciation and amortization

-1) Property, Plant and Equipment
+1) Property, plant and equipment